Where to Drop Your Bags

-I've checked my bags for the afternoon at hotels around the world and it's been the perfect solution.
-I use Google maps to find the nearest hotel in the area where I'll be hanging out, find the bellman or concierge and politely ask them to check my bag.
+I’ve checked my bags for the afternoon at hotels around the world and it’s been the perfect solution.
+I use Google maps to find the nearest hotel in the area where I’ll be hanging out, find the bellman or concierge and politely ask them to check my bag.
 I then always tip them $2 per bag both when dropping off and picking up.
-This is especially true if you aren't staying at the hotel.
+And it may be a good idea to tip even more if you aren’t staying at that particular hotel.

 I have done this dozens of time and have only had one hotel not allow me to check a bag if I wasn’t staying there.
 And I just simply thanked them and found another hotel.

 Option 2: Leave it with the Office Receptionist